acl-org/reverie/cfp.md

 Authors may resubmit to ACL Rolling Review.

 - When resubmitting, authors must provide a link to the previous submission.
 Any paper previously submitted that does not acknowledge its earlier version will be desk rejected.
-- When resubmitting, authors should provide a response to the previous reviews.
+- When resubmitting, authors must provide an explanation of revisions that responds to reviews from the previous round, summarizing the changes made and including a point-by-point response indicating how each weakness and suggestion listed by each reviewer has been addressed.
+(This requirement will be enforced starting with the December 2024 cycle.)
 - Resubmissions must be modified versions of the original submission that address issues raised by the reviewers and meta review; the authors may not simply resubmit the exact same paper, nor may they submit a completely new paper as if it were a resubmission.
 Resubmissions that ignore relevant feedback provided during the previous review round can be desk rejected by the EiC team.
 - If authors want to add an author as part of a resubmission, they may do so with justification; except in extremely rare circumstances, authors may not be removed.
 - Resubmitted papers will go back to the original reviewers and action editor, where possible, unless the authors request new reviewers.

 Authors considering a resubmission should also refer to the withdrawal policy below.